For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Grallariidae (Antpittas)

-VARIEGATED ANTPITTA (Grallaria varia) [*]
+VARIEGATED ANTPITTA (Grallaria varia) – Darn, no good opportunity for pulling one up. [*]

 Rhinocryptidae (Tapaculos)